 - The pressure relief valve of the water heater could be tested to see if water is flowing and there is no trapped air inside the tank.
 NOTE: This should be done only if there is a continuous drain line attached to the pressure relief valve that leads outside of the home.

 - Test the flow of water at a sink or bath tub to make sure water is flowing from the hot water side of the facets.

-More Detailed information about a Water Heater
+More about Electrical Wiring for a Water Heater

 Home Electrical Circuit Breakers